xdpirate/derpy/README.md

 A collection of more or less useful functions for legacy versions of WoW (currently WotLK 3.3.5a and Cataclysm 4.3.4)

-## Passive/automatic functions
+## Passive automatic functions
+When turned on, these functions will work automatically:
+- **AntiShitter** ![Only available in the Cataclysm version of the addon][cata] -- Notifies you if there's an ignored player in your party/raid (defaults to *on*)
-- **AutoPurge** -- Allows you to maintain a list of items to be automatically purged from your bags
+- **AutoPurge** -- Allows you to maintain a list of items to be automatically purged from your bags (defaults to *off*)
 - **CapShard** ![Only available in the WotLK version of the addon][wotlk] -- Caps the amount of Soul Shards you carry to a certain number.
-When this is on, any excess shards are automatically deleted
+When this is on, any excess shards are automatically deleted (defaults to *off*)
+- **Guild Ding Notifier** -- Lets your guild know when you level up! (defaults to *off*)
+- **iLvLUpdate** ![Only available in the Cataclysm version of the addon][cata] -- Notify you when your average equipped item level changes (defaults to *off*)
+- **Innervate Notifier** -- Sends a whisper to the receiving target when you cast Innervate on them (defaults to *on*)
+- **Monster Emote** -- Emphasizes monster emotes such as "Murloc runs away in fear!", by displaing them in the top error frame (defaults to *on*)
+- **Party Achievement Notifier** -- Posts a notification about your gained achievements to the party chat, for grouping with guild outsiders (defaults to *off*)
-- **RepTrack** -- Changes your currently watched faction ("display as bar") whenever you gain reputation
+- **RepTrack** -- Changes your currently watched faction ("display as bar") whenever you gain reputation (defaults to *on*)
-- **RepAnnounce** -- Shows you a notification and plays a non-intrusive sound whenever your standing with a faction changes
+- **RepAnnounce** -- Shows you a discreet notification window and plays a non-intrusive sound whenever your standing with a faction changes (defaults to *on*)
-- **RepCalc** ![Only available in the Cataclysm version of the addon][cata] -- Shows you progress to next reputation level whenever you gain reputation with a non-Exalted faction
+- **RepCalc** ![Only available in the Cataclysm version of the addon][cata] -- Shows you progress to next reputation level whenever you gain reputation with a non-Exalted faction (defaults to *off*)
-- **Innervate Notifier** -- Sends a whisper to the receiving target when you cast Innervate on them
-- **SpiderBurrito** -- Notifies nearby players when you are afflicted by Web Wrap
-- **Rested Notifier** -- Notifies you when entering or leaving a resting area, showing how much rested XP you've accumulated, if any
+- **Rested Notifier** -- Notifies you when entering or leaving a resting area, showing how much rested XP you've accumulated, if any (defaults to *on*)
-- **Party Achievement Notifier** -- Posts a notification about your gained achievements to the party chat, for grouping with guild outsiders
-- **Guild Ding Notifier** -- Lets your guild know when you level up!
-- **Monster Emote** -- Emphasizes monster emotes such as "Murloc runs away in fear!", by shoving them in your face (displays them in the top error frame)
-- **AntiShitter** ![Only available in the Cataclysm version of the addon][cata] -- Notifies you if there's an ignored player in your party/raid
+- **SpiderBurrito** -- Notifies nearby players when you are afflicted by Web Wrap (defaults to *on*)
-- **SetRescue** ![Only available in the Cataclysm version of the addon][cata] -- Automatically buys back items part of an equipment set if sold to a vendor
+- **SetRescue** ![Only available in the Cataclysm version of the addon][cata] -- Automatically buys back items part of an equipment set if sold to a vendor (defaults to *on*)
-- **iLvLUpdate** ![Only available in the Cataclysm version of the addon][cata] -- Notify you when your average equipped item level changes

-All of the passive functions can be toggled in-game.
+All of the passive functions can be easily toggled in-game.
+As seen above, the spammy or annoying functions are off by default, until you turn them on.

-## Activated functions
+## Manually activated functions
+These functions have to be activated manually through the command line or by using it in a macro:
+- **Bag Worth** -- Show the total worth of the items in your bags
+- **Book Club** -- Add TomTom waypoints for the Higher Learning achievement in Dalaran
-- **Gray** -- Purge all gray items from your bags
+- **Gray** -- Purge all gray items from your bags (asks for confirmation first)
-- **Skin** ![Only available in the WotLK version of the addon][wotlk] -- See what the highest level skinnable mob is with your current skill
 - **LowGray** -- Purge the lowest value gray item slot from your bags
-- **Bag Worth** -- Show the total worth of the items in your bags
 - **Pony** -- Squeal about who has their Crusader Aura on (can be sent to just you, or to party/raid chat)
 - **Raid Disband** -- Completely disband a raid group you are the leader of
-- **Book Club** -- Add TomTom waypoints for the Higher Learning achievement in Dalaran
 - **Random Pet** -- Summon a random pet companion with some snazzy random dialogue to go with it
 - **Silent Random Pet** -- Summon a random pet companion without the snazzy random dialogue (boring version)
+- **Skin** ![Only available in the WotLK version of the addon][wotlk] -- See what the highest level skinnable mob is with your current skill
 - **Speed** -- Calculates and outputs your current speed.
 Useful for finding out which speed buffs/effects stack and what the resulting speed is

 ## How to install